-- Humerus (11) – The bone that connects shoulder to elbow.
-This bone is normally cylllindrical but flares when it comes near elbow and becomes flat.
+The bone that connects shoulder to elbow.
+This bone is normally cylindrical but flares when it comes near elbow and becomes flat.
 Its flares on either sides form ridges called condyles (26)

-- Ulna (12): The bone that forms elbow joint by artculating with humerus.
+The bone that forms elbow joint by articulating with humerus.
 This is the bone that protrudes on back of elbow on flexion.
 It can be felt on aspect of forearm on side of little finger.

-- Radius (13): This is the bone on other side of forearm i.e. on side of thumb.
+Radius is [depicted red in image] the bone on other side of forearm i.e. on side of thumb.
 It forms a joint with ulna on upper side.
 The part that takes part in this joint formation is called head of radius(27).
 This joint allows twisting movements of elbow called pronation and supination.